jasonheller/electron_calc/README.md

-# react_calc
+# electron_calc
-A simple calculator written in react
+A simple calculator written in electron